 If you look at what’s on TV, YouTube, and in theaters, you wouldn’t be surprised by the health of our world.
 The shows these days are negative, scary, or full of things I don’t even want to see.
 Call me old-fashion, but for my mental state of being, I already have a bunch of stuff going on in my head and prefer to put positive things into it.
 With our daily dose of drama from our kids, spouse, extended family, and even ourselves things can build up and break down.
 What do we do?
 First and foremost, say “no” to drugs.
+I know that sounds funny, but seriously.
 We can achieve peace without the added side effects.

 My go-to for cleaning my head out